unibz-core/Scior-Dataset/documentation/OntCatOWL-Dataset-Test1.md

   - printed string = _platform.processor() + " (" + platform.machine() + ")"_
 - `installed_ram`: Amount of RAM memory (in GB) on the computer in which the Tester was executed
   - printed_string = _str(round(psutil.virtual_memory().total / (1024.0 ** 3)))_

-For the description of each execution rule implemented in the OntCatOWL, please access [this link](https://github.com/unibz-core/OntCatOWL/blob/main/documentation/OntCatOWL-ImplementedRules.md).

 ## Inconsistencies _csv_ Files